dnielsen/redis_on_windows/README.md

 Windows Subsystem for Linux

 Yes, you heard right.
 Starting with the Windows 10 (v1709 - 2017-09, Fall Creators Update), you can run at least a half-dozen flavors of Linux on the Windows Subsystem for Linux (WSL), and you can run Redis on top of anyone of those flavors.
 No VM required.
 No Docker either.
 Sure, you can download the Redis-CLI and connect to Redis Enterprise Cloud running Redis-as-a-Service on AWS, Azure, GCP, IBM Cloud, Pivotal Web Services or Heroku.
 I often encourage this for trying sample code.
-But now, for developers who use Windows 10, I  recommend running Redis on Linux on Windows.
+But since Jessican Dean explained how it works at [SVDevOps Meetup](https://www.meetup.com/SVDevOps/events/235908130/ "Getting started with BASH on Windows 10"), I recommend Windows 10 users run Redis on their own machines.

 # Here's how to set it up!